 4. Mortgage Interest Deduction

-For middle-income taxpayers, your best chance of scoring a big tax break is your home.
+For middle-income taxpayers, your best chance of scoring a big tax break is with your home.
 When you buy a home, you can claim the mortgage interest deduction, which allows you to deduct the interest portion of your mortgage payment but not the principal.
-In other words, you can’t write off your entire monthly payment, but with a qualifying mortgage, you can deduct the interest payments you’ve made all year.
+In other words, you can’t write off your entire monthly payment, but you can deduct the interest payments you’ve made all year with a qualifying mortgage.

-- $12,700 for married filing jointly or qualifying widower
+- $24,800 for married filing jointly and qualifying widows and widowers

 The IRS publishes extensive information on what a qualifying home is and who can claim the mortgage interest deduction.
-Most standard home mortgage loans qualify, however, as long as the loan is for your primary residence and you are the homeowner.
+However, most standard mortgages qualify, as long as the loan is for your primary residence and you are the homeowner.

 5. Lifetime Learning Credit

 The lifetime learning credit is an educational tax credit that’s similar to the American opportunity tax credit.
-When you claim one of these two credits, however, you cannot claim the other.
+However, when you claim one of these two credits, you cannot claim the other for the same student.
 Unlike the refundable American opportunity tax credit, the lifetime learning credit is nonrefundable.
-You can claim the LLC for an unlimited number of tax years, but the AOTC has a four-year maximum.
+You can claim the lifetime learning credit for an unlimited number of tax years, whereas the American opportunity tax credit has a four-year maximum.

 6. Child Tax Credit

-The child tax credit is for taxpayers with qualifying children — and they can claim this on top of the earned income credit and credit for child and dependent care expenses.
-The child tax credit could be worth up to $1,000 per child living in your household, and it’s partially refundable.
+The child tax credit is for taxpayers with qualifying children, and they can claim this on top of the earned income credit and credit for child and dependent care expenses.
+The child tax credit can be worth up to $2,000 per child living in your household, and it’s partially refundable.
 It allows you to get back up to $1,400 even if you don’t owe tax before claiming the refund — as long as your family income is at least $2,500.

 7. Retirement Savings Accounts

-Although taxpayers of all income levels are eligible to contribute to retirement savings accounts, tax benefits are typically available to middle-income earners.
-Low-income taxpayers often can’t afford to contribute the maximum amount to retirement accounts and high earners are ineligible for tax breaks for certain accounts.
+Although taxpayers of all income levels are eligible to contribute to retirement savings accounts, the tax benefits are typically more accessible to middle-income earners.
+Low-income taxpayers often can’t afford to contribute the maximum amount to retirement accounts, and high-income earners are ineligible for tax breaks on certain accounts.

-For those who can afford to contribute to retirement savings accounts, however, the benefits can be huge.
-Contributions to employer-provided 401k accounts and individual retirement accounts are eligible for tax deductions that can reduce your total taxable income.
+However, the benefits can be huge for those who can afford to contribute to retirement savings accounts.
+Contributions to employer-sponsored 401(k) plans and individual retirement accounts are eligible for tax deductions that can reduce your total taxable income.

-Retirement accounts offer more than an immediate tax benefit: As long as you keep the money in the account, it grows tax-deferred.
-For a regular brokerage account, you’d owe taxes annually on dividends and capital gains payouts, but if you have a retirement account you pay taxes only when you make a withdrawal from the account.
+Retirement accounts offer more than just an immediate tax benefit: As long as you keep the money in the account, it grows tax-deferred.
+For a regular brokerage account, you would owe taxes annually on dividends and capital gains payouts, but if you have a retirement account, you pay taxes only when you make a withdrawal from the account.

 Tax Loopholes for the Rich

 High-income taxpayers face both challenges and benefits when it comes to tax loopholes.
-On one hand, having a high income makes a taxpayer ineligible for a lot of tax breaks or at least reduces their benefits.
-On the other hand, many tax breaks are more beneficial for the wealthy because they pay a high tax rate, thereby making savings more valuable.
+On one hand, having a high income makes taxpayers ineligible for a lot of tax breaks — or at least reduces their benefits.
+On the other hand, many tax breaks are more beneficial for the wealthy and amplify their savings because they pay a high tax rate.
 Examine these benefits that might apply to you if you’re a high earner.

-Although the capital gains tax loophole is available for all income levels, it benefits high-income earners — or filers in the 25 percent or higher tax bracket — the most.
+Although the capital gains tax loophole is available to taxpayers of all income levels, it benefits high-income earners — or filers in the 25% or higher tax bracket — the most.
 The reason comes down to the progressive structure of the tax system.

-The special tax rate on capital gains is beneficial to high-income earners because the tax on long-term capital gains and dividend income for most taxpayers is 15 to 20 percent, depending on their income level.
-Exceptions include the higher, 25 percent tax rate on unrecaptured Section 1250 gains, which is a type of depreciation-recapture income realized on the sale of depreciable real estate and the 28 percent rate on the sale of collectibles or small business stock.
+The special tax rate on capital gains is beneficial to high-income earners because the tax on long-term capital gains and qualified dividend income for most taxpayers is 15% to 20%, depending on their income level.
+Exceptions include the higher 25% tax rate on unrecaptured Section 1250 gains, which is a type of depreciation-recapture income realized on the sale of depreciable real estate, and the 28% tax rate on the sale of collectibles or small-business stock.

-Meanwhile, the tax rate on a high earner’s ordinary income can be as high as 39.6 percent for the 2017 tax year.
+Meanwhile, the tax rate on a high earner’s ordinary income can be as high as 37% for the 2020 tax year.
 This disparity in rates can translate to great tax savings.

-For example, say you’re in the highest tax bracket and are about to receive a $100,000 windfall.
-When this money is taxed as ordinary income, you’ll owe as much as $39,600 in federal income tax or $100,000 times the highest rate of 39.6 percent.
-But if this income comes in the form of a capital gain, you’d pay only $23,800 in federal income tax or $100,000 times the 20 percent capital gains tax rate plus the 3.8 percent net investment income tax for high earners — which amounts to a savings of $15,800.
+For example, say you’re in the highest tax bracket and about to receive a $100,000 windfall.
+When this money is taxed as ordinary income, you’ll owe as much as $37,000 in federal income tax, or $100,000 times the highest rate of 37%.
+But if this income comes in the form of a capital gain, you’d pay only $23,800 in federal income tax, or $100,000 times the 20% capital gains tax rate plus the 3.8% net investment income tax for high earners — which amounts to a savings of $13,200.

 The mortgage interest deduction for middle-income earners can benefit high-income earners even more at tax time.
-Statistically, higher-income earners are more likely to itemize deductions rather than take the standard deduction, making them more likely to be eligible for the mortgage interest deduction.
-Additionally, higher-income filers tend to have larger mortgage payments, which increases the amount of their potential mortgage interest deductions.
+Statistically, higher-income earners are more likely to itemize deductions rather than take the standard deduction.
+Additionally, higher-income filers tend to have larger mortgage payments, which increases the potential amount of their mortgage interest deductions.

-For example, you generally need a high income to get a mortgage for $1 million, but if you’re paying interest on a mortgage that large, you’ll have more interest to deduct than a taxpayer who pays interest on a $350,000 mortgage.
+For example, you generally need a high income to get a mortgage for $1 million.
+If you’re paying interest on a mortgage that large, you’ll have more interest to deduct than a taxpayer who pays interest on a $350,000 mortgage.

-There’s a limit to this loophole, however.
-The IRS only allows mortgage deductions on up to $1 million in loans to buy or repair a home.
+But there’s a limit to this loophole.
+The IRS only allows mortgage deductions on up to $750,000 in loans to buy or repair a home.
 Therefore, the super wealthy with multimillion-dollar homes won’t benefit any more than high-income taxpayers with a mortgage of $750,000.
 The exception to this rule is if you took out your mortgage before December 16, 2017.
 In that case, you can deduct the interest on up to $1 million in indebtedness if you are married and filing jointly.

 The carried interest loophole basically applies to high-income taxpayers only.
 Venture capitalists, hedge fund managers and partners in private equity firms are eligible for special tax treatment based solely on their occupations.

-For example, a $1 million salary would be subject to the 39.6 percent plus a 3.8 percent net investment income tax, which would come to $434,000.
-When salary is considered carried interest, however, that same $1 million would be subject to only the top 20 percent capital gains rate plus a 3.8 percent net investment income tax, which would come to $238,000.
+For example, a $1 million salary would be subject to the 37% tax rate plus a 3.8% net investment income tax, which would come out to $408,000.
+When salary is considered carried interest, however, that same $1 million would be subject to only the top 20% capital gains rate plus a 3.8% net investment income tax, which would come out to $238,000.

 Find Your Loopholes

-Regardless of your income level, there are plenty of tax loopholes you can use.
+Regardless of your income level, plenty of tax loopholes exist that you can use.
 From educational credits to savings on retirement contributions, there are likely deductions or savings that are relevant to you.
 Use this list as a starting point and see how much you can save.